PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/configure-cart-rules.md

 - Enable selection - after you selected the specific multiple Cart rules, you can enable them by one click
 - Disable selection - after you selected the specific multiple Cart rules, you can disable them by one click
 - Delete selected - after you selected the specific multiple Cart rules, you can delete them from the listing by one click

+## Edit

+- Edit - You can edit the cart rule separately by clicking Edit, and then if you like to delete it just click the arrow button near Edit > Delete.